 n: white sugar glaze, almost a bit of a tropical floral note.
 Almonds, red vines, very hot on the alcohol vapors.

 t: similar to nose, initial is sweet with vanilla sugar, that goes into sharper alcohol notes.
+Some dry spice of black pepper and cinnamon with charcoal.
 Middle has a sorghum sweetness, honey graham cracker and a hint of maple wood.
 Finish is caramel corn and paper pulp.
 Wild Turkey 101 isn’t fancy, nor should it be.
 This is a fine whiskey on the value scale!